ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

 where I am assuming :math:`q = m = B_0 = 1`.
 (This means that
 :math:`\omega` is normalized to ion-cyclotron frequency and time is measured in its inverse).
-We can solve this sytem rather easily (convert to uncoupled second order ODEs and find particular solution for each) to get
+We can solve this system rather easily (convert to uncoupled second order ODEs and find particular solution for each) to get